 Multi-level homes often promote these imbalances.
 Natural convection lets heat rise, and fill vaulted ceilings or upstairs areas.
 This leaves the lower areas of the home cooler.
 A heating and cooling system which monitors the area near the thermostat and no other can’t keep up with the demands of different levels.

 The rooms nearest your furnace or cooling unit will get the most conditioned air.
 Rooms which sit further away, at the ends of the ducts, receive far less conditioned air.
 This may make them warmer than the areas at the heart of the house.
+HVAC professional can diagnose thermostat issues and ensure all rooms are at the thermostat temperature for an acceptable temperature difference.

 Environmental factors also play a role.
 East-facing rooms may become very warm in the morning, when the sun first rises, then cool as the day progresses.
 A room with huge windows can draw heat into that area and keep it there.
 A north-facing room can have the heat drawn out of it by chilly winds, while the rest of the house stays warm.
+Temperature sensor can help to identify rooms with room temperature different from the thermostat set by HVAC system.

 Individual preferences can be the greatest influence of them all.
 Everyone has different opinions on the proper temperature for a room.
 Where one person hunts for a blanket to curl up under, someone else wants to know why it’s so hot in here.
 At night, a family member might like to sleep cold.
+The thermostat set and temperature sensor must meet everyone’s demands.

 Zoning systems and programmable thermostats do more than eliminate hot and cold spots in your home.
 These home comfort solutions can save energy and money as well.
-A zoning system delivers conditioned air only to the places which need it, which means your system will run less, and for shorter periods of time.
-Programmable thermostats automatically adjust the temperature in your home, without you needing to remember to change the setting.
+A zoning system delivers conditioned air only to the places which need it, which means your HVAC system will run less, and for shorter periods of time.
+Programmable thermostats automatically adjust the temperature in your home, without you needing to remember to change the thermostat temperature.
 No more forgetting to turn your heater down before you leave, only to find you heated an empty home all day.